snow-developments/nova-wren/wren.novaextension/README.md

 **Wren** provides syntax highlighting and autocompletion for the **[Wren](https://wren.io)** scripting language.

+Also includes specific support for writings scripts used in the [luxe](https://createwith.luxe) game engine.

 <div style="clear: both;"></div>

 > ⚠️ This is an unfinished alpha extension.